CSCI-2349-F23/ps4/README.md

 You will submit a single `.tgz` file containing the deliverables described at the end of this README.

 I recommend writing this in Jupyter at first so that you are not repeatedly hitting the Wikipedia website each time your run your program.
-You can save the text for each page once, then do whatever you need to do with it.
-Then restart your kernel, run all your code to make sure it works, then put all the code in a `.py` file.
+Using Jupyter, you can save the text for each page once, then do whatever you need to do with it.
+Once you've got it all figured out, then restart your kernel, and run all your code to make sure it works.
+Then put all the code in a `.py` file, run it one more time to make sure it works, and you should be good.

 **You must comment your code!
 We want to be able to give you partial credit, but if there are no comments, we can't do this.
-I will ask the TAs to deduct 10% of your final grade if you do not provide helpful and detailed comments.**
+I will ask the TAs to deduct 20% of your final grade if you do not provide helpful and detailed comments.**

 This problem set is due Monday, October 30, at 11:59pm EDT.